-We are particularly attentive to relational connections, place-making and culture.
+We are particularly attentive to inclusion, place and collaboration.

-Our RECONNECT, RETHINK, REIMAGINE strategy is implemented through a variety of programs offered by our Community Building Studio, Sweet Auburn Friends, The Sweet Auburn Community Museum, the Giving Grace Network, the Community of Reconcilers, and Color ATL.
+Our RECONNECT, RETHINK, REIMAGINE strategy is powered by our Community Building Studio and the Remerge Institute.
+The strategy is implemented through a variety of initiatives including Giving Grace, Sweet Auburn Outreach, Launchpad, Arts & Culture, the Community of Reconcilers, and Color ATL.

 We cultivate relationships and networks across social-divisions and sectors to join lives and strengthen communities.